 In general, be enthusiastic and curious.
 It’s always a good idea to make a list of genuine questions that get at the heart of your college factors.
 Don't ask questions you can easily find online, and stay away from vague questions like "how good is your English major?".
 Questions like these don’t show interest or preparation.
 Do your homework on the institution and on what matters the most for you!

+By the way, you should definitely opt to do an interview if you’re struggling academically but are really interested in Neumann!
 And if you don’t have the means to travel to Neumann for an interview, suggest a Skype or Zoom interview!

 Whether you're a first-year student, an international student, a transfer student, or a first-generation college student, the professionals at NU are dedicated to helping you succeed.
 We wish you the best of luck as you prepare to build your college resume!